1955 State of Vietnam referendum: Organization of the referendum

-One of Diem's main themes was that the referendum would usher in a new era of unprecedented democracy: "This shall be but the first step made by our people in the free use of our political rights."
-The day before the poll, Diem said: "This 23 October, for the first time in our country's history, our men and women will exercise one of many basic civil rights of a democracy, the right to vote."
+One of Diệm's main themes was that the referendum would usher in a new era of unprecedented democracy: "This shall be but the first step made by our people in the free use of our political rights."
+The day before the poll, Diệm said: "This 23 October, for the first time in our country's history, our men and women will exercise one of many basic civil rights of a democracy, the right to vote."
 A government proclamation four days before the poll said: "Dear compatriots, proclaim your will forcefully!
 Go forward firmly in the path of Freedom, Independence and Democracy!"